-If you’re looking for outdoorsy free things to do in New Orleans, you’ll want to visit expansive City Park.
+If you're looking for outdoorsy things to do in New Orleans for free, you'll want to visit expansive City Park.
 This beautiful park features a lush landscape with pretty lakes, playgrounds, miles of paths, and the largest collection of live oaks in the world.
-Fun fact: I got married in City Park under the McDonogh Oak Tree, which is over 800 years old … let me know if you spot the tree’s plaque!
+Fun fact: I got married in City Park under the McDonogh Oak Tree, which is over 800 years old … let me know if you spot the tree's plaque!

 9. Explore the NOMA Sculpture Garden